 And then into quantum mechanics we delved.
 In this system context we further realise that even the ‘things’ we took for granted as the bedrocks in our classical world were only emergent artifacts of a probabilistic interaction arising in our 3D and 1T classical context from an abstract (Hilbert) space.
 Even more disturbing was the fact that different viewpoints of reality are produced dependent on the entire experimental setup as opposed to the supposed ‘thing’ that is being observed.
 This concludes with strong reason to believe that reality is a manifestation of an interaction or a two-way relationship between that which is doing the interaction (e.g. an observer or experimental device) and the state of a system.
 The emergence of system structure including space-time and its constituents is a consequence of how a classical participant or experiment maps a reality of a greater process into our narrow classical domain.

-For complex systems, what is important is the relationship that exists between a component and the entire system.
+For complex systems, what is important is the relationship that exists between a component and the nested system heirarchy of the entire system.
 Rather than thinking a complex system is like a conventional jigsaw puzzle, think of a complex system as a Rubik’s cube.
 Under a reductionist mechanistic philosophy we would begin constructing a puzzle bit by bit by fitting pieces together to arrive at a total assembly.
 For example with a 26 piece puzzle you would have no problem quickly assembling your creation through a mechanistic approach that adds this block to that block and so on and so forth.
 Now under a relational viewpoint the puzzle creation process becomes more problematic as each piece is connected and the position of one piece is related to ALL other pieces of the puzzle.
+EVerything is correlated and has a ‘state’ place.
 The more complex rules associated with this holistic arrangement amplifies the possible permutations of this puzzle.
 So under a 26 cube Rubik’s puzzle we find that the solution becomes quickly intractable.
 For those who are wondering about the permutations of a Rubik’s cube…… there are actually approximately 43 quintillion possible permutations……don’t make me write this out.
 Unfortunately there are few shortcuts we can use in interrogating complexity as frequently the smallest relationship matters.
 The only way of addressing system complexity is through adopting heuristic shortcuts and in doing so we must accept a margin of error in our best estimations.